kjolley/BIGSdb/README.txt

-v1.36.3: *Fix for LINcode and field duplication in exports.
+v1.36.4: *New options to reject alleles in allele_curator.pl script. v1.36.3: *Fix for LINcode and field duplication in exports.
          *Prevent private submitters from deleting their own public records.
          *Improved results header button display.